RockefellerArchiveCenter/rockarch.org/collections/access-and-request-materials/index.md

 ### By Train from New York City

 The RAC is easily accessible by train from Grand Central Terminal in New York City to Tarrytown on the Metro-North Hudson Line.

-If you’ve made prior arrangements with the Reference team, the RAC will provide transportation to and from RAC for the following trains:
+The RAC provides complimentary car service transportation to and from RAC for the following trains:

 - Departs Grand Central 9:00 a.m.
 Arrives Tarrytown 9:46 a.m.
+  - Car service leaves the Tarrytown station for the RAC promptly at 9:55 am.
+    Driver will be holding a sign indicating which car is for the Rockefeller Archive Center.
 - Departs Tarrytown 5:42 p.m.
-(Car Service leaves RAC at 5:15 p.m.)
 Arrives Grand Central 6:42 p.m
+  - Car service leaves the RAC for the Tarrytown train station promptly at 5:15 pm.
+Driver will be parked in the front circle at the main entrance to the RAC.

 The train schedule may be subject to change, so be sure to check the [Metro-North web site](https://www.mta.info) to verify departure times.

-If you come on a different train or miss the RAC shuttle van, there is a taxi stand at the Tarrytown station.
+If you miss the RAC car service or take a different train, you may still go to and from the RAC via taxi or car service app such as Uber or Lyft.
+There is a taxi stand at the Tarrytown train station.
+The RAC's address is 15 Dayton Avenue, Sleepy Hollow NY 10591.

 ## Before Your Visit